What is Kundalini?

 2. Sufi Grind.
 This is an exquisite posture.
 Very sensual, hypnotic, when done slowly and with a deep intention to allow the belly button to explore a hemispherical voyage around the equator of your torso.

 To start, sit cross legged, hands over your knees.
 With your eyes closed, pull your chest forward and raise your chin as you inhale.
 From her begin to allow the spine to move to one side as you allow yourself to tip onto the back of your pelvis into a deep slouch.
-Continue the journey round until you are again inhaling and pulling over the chest and the neck.
+Continue the journey round until you are again inhaling and pulling over the chest and the neck. โ€จGenerally I would say 3 minutes, one minute one way, change direction for another minute then 30 seconds and thirty seconds both ways.

 This posture massages the internal organs and releases seratonin into the body.
 Sit with eyes closed breathing gently when finished, allowing the brain to gather the seratonin.
 The sensation is one of utter stillness.